A Travel Price Comparison for Families, Couples, and Backpackers York vs. Dublin for Food, Nightlife, Old Town, and Families

 Travelers enjoy the shopping and museums when visiting the historic destination of York.
 This city offers a variety of activities to choose from.
 Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

-The welcoming city of Dublin offers shopping and museums.
+The friendly city of Dublin offers shopping and museums.
 Make sure you visit the old town while you're here.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 For some great organized tour ideas, see The Best Budget Tours to United Kingdom, The Best Tours for Seniors to United Kingdom, The Best Walking Tours in Ireland, and The Best Luxury Tours to Ireland.